rositis/hierarchical_select/README.txt

       set your vocabulary to be "multiple select"!
       See http://drupal.org/node/212398.

-In case of problems, don't forget to do a hard refresh in your browser!
+In case of problems, don't forget to try a hard refresh in your browser!

 Sponsors